MCOM 407/507.001 | Mondays, 11 a.m.-1:40 p.m. | VB 207

 All course policies affecting students can be found here.
 Policies of specific interest to this course include:

 Attendance: It is the policy of the university to excuse absences for illness, injury, religious observance, participation in university activities and compelling, verifiable circumstances beyond your control.
+Graded assignments, quizzes, tests, etc., may be made up in the case of an excused absence.
 If you are requesting an excused absence, you must provide documentation.
-Graded assignments, quizzes, tests, etc., may be made up in the case of an excused absence.
 All other absences are unexcused.
-Students are allowed one unexcused absence per semester.
 Graded assignments, quizzes, tests, etc., may be not be made up in the case of an unexcused absence.
 If you know you will be absent, it is your responsibility to do the following: 1) Email any homework to me before class starts.
 2) Check with classmates and the course website to keep up to date on readings and assignments.
 3) Meet with me during office hours if you have questions.

-Students with disabilities are encouraged to register with Disability Support Services, 7720 York Road, Suite 232, ext.
+Students with documented disabilities are encouraged to register with Disability Support Services, 7720 York Road, Suite 232, ext.
 4-2638 (voice or TDD).
 Students who suspect that they have a disability but do not have documentation are encouraged to contact DSS for evaluation information.
-A memo from DSS authorizing your accommodation is needed before any accommodation can be made.
+A memo from DSS authorizing your accommodation is needed to help me understand what types of accommodations will help you best.

 Plagiarism: Please familiarize yourself with the MCCS plagiarism policy.
 All cases of plagiarism will be handled according to this policy.
 The best way to avoid plagiarism in this course: (1) Do your own, original reporting.
 (2) Be clear in your notes.
 Know what is a quote or paraphrase and what you wrote yourself.
 (3) Quote and attribute anything that you did not write yourself.
 (4) Don’t procrastinate.
 Get a head start so you can avoid making mistakes.